MicrosoftDocs/msteams-docs/msteams-platform/tabs/how-to/create-personal-tab.md

 ## Set up your Teams development tenant

 A tenant is like a space or a container for your organization in Teams, where you chat, share files, and run meetings.
-This space is also where you upload and test your app.
+This space is also where you upload and test your custom app.
 Let's verify if you're ready to develop with the tenant.

-### Enable app upload option
+### Enable custom app upload option

 After creating the app, you must load your app in Teams without distributing it.
-This process is known as app upload.
+This process is known as custom app upload.
 Sign in to your Microsoft 365 account to view this option.

 Do you already have a tenant and the admin access?
 Let's check if you really do!

-Verify if you can upload apps in Teams:
+Verify if you can upload a custom app in Teams:

 1. In the Teams client, select **Apps**.
 1. Select **Manage your apps**.
 1. Select **Upload a customised app**.
-If you see **Upload a customised app** option, app upload is enabled.
+If you see **Upload a customised app** option, custom app upload is enabled.

     :::image type="content" source="../../assets/images/teams-toolkit-v2/blazor/upload-custom-app.PNG" alt-text="Screenshot shows the option to upload a customised app in manage your app section."lightbox="../../assets/images/teams-toolkit-v2/blazor/upload-custom-app.PNG":::